Badboy-Luo/GF_eta/README.md

 ## Introduction

-The geometric phase is a global measure of the spatial geometry of an acoustic or seismic field, making it a highly sensitive metric to changes in the wave supporting medium.
+The geometric phase is a global measure of the spatial geometry of an acoustic or seismic field, making it a highly sensitive metric to changes in the ground properties.
-The changes in geometric phase ($\Delta \eta$) exhibits very high sensitivity to environmental changes and has the potential of making significant contributions to climate change.
 This GF_eta package shows how to calculate the geometry phase of a seismic field by reconstructing the ground Green's function (GF) through seismic noise cross-correlations.

 Our team is belong to the New Frontiers of Sound ([NewFoS](https://newfos.arizona.edu/)) Science and Technology Center, which is funded by the National Science Foundation and is based at the University of Arizona in Tucson.

-## What's inside our package
+## What's inside the package

 `cc.sh`: A MSNoise job script.
 We use the [MSNoise](http://msnoise.org/doc) (A seismic data processing tool) to cross-correlate continuous seismic data.
 The output are daily noise correlation functions (NCFs) between every two seismic stations, approximating GFs between every two sites.
 You can customize the control parameters by following the [instruction](http://msnoise.org/doc/workflow/001_msnoise_admin.html).
+We directly provide the output in `NCFs`.

 `eta.py`: A Python script to calculate $\Delta \eta$ by using daily NCFs.
 The output include a time-frequency plot of $\Delta \eta(\omega,t)$, and $\Delta \eta$ time series along with local surface air temperature.